 Limitations of Infrared Thermometers

-Infrared thermometers can be very useful when used in the right way and put to task in the right applications.
-However, before you can develop confidence in their ability to give fast temperatures, you need to understand their limitations.
+Infrared thermometers can be handy when used correctly and applied to the right tasks.
+However, you need to understand their limitations before you can develop confidence in their ability to give fast temperatures.

 Using an Infrared Thermometer

-The most important thing to understand about using this sort of thermometer is its best uses.
+The most important thing to understand about this thermometer is its best uses.

 1. Do not look directly into the beam – the laser can cause permanent eye damage